-Figure 6 illustrates the previous (1) and posterior (2) positions for the approximation movement.
+It is observed in Figure 6 the previous step (1) and posterior (2) to the stage of approximation.
 There are two moments in which the tools are perpendicular to the surface of the fuselage and aligned, moving up slowly and in a linear manner until they are in the fuselage.
 This provides greater accuracy in the motion.

-Results obtained by the graphical simulation with the supervisory program proved to be satisfactory because the access to the fuselage were made without collision and perpendicular, guaranteeing successful of the work.
+Results obtained by the graphical simulation with the program of supervision proved to be satisfactory because the access to the fuselage were made without collision and perpendicular, guaranteeing successful of the work.
 It was observed that the robot 2 came close to the singularity in the last stages of simulation due to a lower range.